picosh/docs/posts/custom-domains.md

 Custom domains for [tuns.sh](/tuns) require you to set up `CNAME` and `TXT` records for the domain/subdomain you would like to use for your forwarded connection.
 The `CNAME` record must point to `tuns.sh`.
 The TXT record name must be `_sish.customdomain` and contain the SSH key fingerprint used for creating the tunnel.
+This key must also be linked to your pico+ account.

 You can retrieve your key fingerprint by running: